gravelCompBio/Phosformer-ST/README.md

-The `Phosformer-ST` folder should have the following files/folder in it
+The final `Phosformer-ST` directory orinization should have the following files/folder